 Why Is My Espresso Bitter?

 Espresso is a very concentrated coffee.
-TO brew a single shot of espresso of 28 ml, you’ll use about 14 grams of coffee grounds.
+To brew a single shot of espresso of 28 ml, you’ll use about 14 grams of coffee grounds.
 That is much more ground coffee for the final amount of liquid than any other type of coffee.
 For example: a pour over uses about 20 grams of grounds to brew 300 ml of coffee.

 So you can understand that if you put all the taste of so much coffee grounds into a tiny bit of liquid, it becomes super strong.
 So all the taste notes that are in normal coffee will be present even stronger in espresso.

-However, not all coffees have the same type of bitterness.
+However, not all coffee beans have the same type of bitterness.
 There are a few things you can do in your brewing and bean choice that make certain brews much less bitter than others.
 Since espresso is a really concentrated version of coffee, changes in taste will be quite noticeable in espresso, maybe even more than in another type of coffee.
 Especially the big tastes like bitterness and sourness can be adjusted quite dramatically in espresso.

 - The chemical makeup of a coffee bean changes when roasting.
 The darker you roast a bean, the more it changes.
 It’s the same reaction that makes bread and meat brown when you bake/fry it.
 And just like with other foods, a little brown crust tastes great, black tastes disgustingly bitter.
 Coffee beans are usually not roasted until they’re charcoal but still, the darker the more bitterness.
+Espresso beans are often darker than for drip coffee.

 - There are a lot of different compounds and oils in coffee beans.
 These react differently with different roast levels.
 They don’t all ‘roast’ at the same rate and temperatures.
 Some of the compounds are volatile which basically means they can evaporate.
 With roasting, there is a tremendous pressure within the bean.
 That pressure can rupture the cell walls and let out some of the compounds before they ever get to your cup of coffee.
 The compounds that are released first are the ones that give light roasted coffee its fruity, acidic taste.
 With darker roasted coffee those tastes are gone which would otherwise balance out the bitterness.